eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 ### Valid Syntax

-Here are some examples of valid GFM Alert syntax:
+Here are some examples of valid GFM alert syntax:

 #### `NOTE`, `TIP`, `IMPORTANT`, `WARNING` and `CAUTION` are valid ***label***s